micromark/common-markup-state-machine/readme.md

 but deviated from the first implementation, thus making *Markdown* a family of formats.

-Some years later, an attempt was made to standardize the differences between the Markdown implementations, by specifying how several edge cases should be handled, through more input and output examples.
+Some years later, an attempt was made to standardize the differences between implementations, by specifying how several edge cases should be handled, through more input and output examples.
-This attempt is known as CommonMark, and many implementations follow it.
+This attempt is known as CommonMark, and many implementations now follow it.

 This document defines a more formal format, based on CommonMark, by documenting how to parse it, instead of documenting input and output examples.